Policies

 19.1 GROUNDS FOR EXEMPTION FROM LIABILITY

-19.1.1 ITA PARATUS or the Client, either of which may be considered an "affected party" for the purposes of this clause, shall not be liable for the breach of any of the affected party's obligations insofar as the affected party can prove -
+19.1.1 Internet Technologies Angola, S.A. or the Client, either of which may be considered an “affected party” for the purposes of this clause, shall not be liable for the breach of any of the affected party’s obligations to the extent that the affected party can prove – – that it has failed to comply with its obligations under this clause.

 19.1.1.1. that the affected party could not, at the time of the conclusion of this Contract, reasonably take into account the impediment and its effects in determining its ability to perform the contract; and